 - NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) like Ibuprofen with Prednisone

 The real problem does not come from taking prednisone on an empty stomach.
 The problem causing the peptic ulcers is actually a drug interaction between prednisone and other anti-inflammatory medications.

 Prednisone is an anti-inflammatory and there are other drugs called NSAIDs, Non-Steroidal Anti-Inflammatory Drugs.
 Both prednisone and NSAIDs help with inflammation.
-Specific NSAIDs include ibuprofen (which is also known as Motrin), celecoxib (which is also known as Celebrex), naproxen, piroxicam, and meloxicam.
+Specific NSAIDs include ibuprofen (which is also known as Advil or Motrin), celecoxib (which is also known as Celebrex), naproxen (Aleve), piroxicam, and meloxicam.